okfn/opendefinition/source/open-definition-dev.markdown

 #### 4. Separation

-The **license** must allow any part of the work, or the whole of it, to be used, distributed or modified separately from any other part of the work, or from any package in which it was originally distributed.
+The **license** must allow any part of the work, or the whole of it, to be used, distributed or modified separately from any other part of the work, or from any collection of works in which it was originally distributed.

     KM: This is intended to rephrase "10.
 License Must Not Be Specific to a Package" as a positive right.